Richard Tüngel

 Richard Tüngel (1893 – 1970) was a German journalist and publisher, originally an architect and a longtime Director of Construction (Baudirektor) in Hamburg.
+He was a co-founder of Die Zeit.

 Life

 Removed from this position by the Nazis in 1933, he went to Berlin, where he lived until 1945 as a translator and writer.
 For example, one still finds his name on current German-language editions of Igor Stravinsky's memoirs.
 Immediately after the war, he was one of the co-founders of Die Zeit, initially as fiction editor (Feuilletonchef) and a bit later as editor-in-chief.

 After that it is remarkably difficult to find biographical information about him, not least because he had a rather inglorious departure from Die Zeit: He had to leave, after Marion Dönhoff had provoked a scandal by enforcing a decision concerning the political line of the paper.
 Tüngel, who was described by his successor as editor-in-chief as "...helpful and inconvenient.
-Brilliant and the embodiment of antagonism and artistic temperament," (Ralf Dahrendorf in his biography of Gerd Bucerius), stood politically on the right and was steering Die Zeit into a current "farther right than the CDU" (the German Christian Democratic Union).
-In 1955, the "difficult, but at the same time respected and feared" man (Dahrendorf's expression, again) had to resign.
+Brilliant and the embodiment of antagonism and artistic temperament," stood politically on the right and was steering Die Zeit into a current "farther right than the CDU" (the German Christian Democratic Union).
+In 1955, the "difficult, but at the same time respected and feared" man had to resign.
 The years-long arguments between Bucerius and the newspaper's co-founders, which had started as early as 1949, ended in 1956 because Tüngel was no longer a partner.

-The book Auf dem Bauche sollst du kriechen...
-Deutschland unter den Besatzungsmächten (Upon thy belly shalt thou go...
-Germany under the Occupying Powers) published in 1958, which Tüngel wrote together with journalist Hans Rudolf Berndorff, is sometimes referred to as his "memoirs".
-The book was reissued by Matthes & Seitz Berlin Verlag under the title Stunde Null.
-Deutschland unter den Besatzungsmächten (Zero Hour: Germany under the Occupying Powers).
-In this work, the two authors describe their experience of the immediate post-war years, and so one learns a bit about the founding of Die Zeit.
-Beyond that, one must form one's own opinion of this man, who does not make it easy to form a simple verdict.
-Those that would like to see a balanced, but critical, view can take a look at the German-language Die Herren Journalisten.
-Die Elite der deutschen Presse nach 1945 (The gentlemen journalists: the elite of the German press after 1945) by Lutz Hachmeister and Friedemann Siering, (Beck, Munich, 2002).
-He is of course also mentioned in the biographies of Marion Dönhoff, e.g. the one by Alice Schwarzer, and in the correspondence between Dönhoff and Gerd Bucerius, published in 2004.
+Tüngel's published Auf dem Bauche sollst du kriechen...
+Deutschland unter den Besatzungsmächten in 1958, co-written with journalist Hans Rudolf Berndorff and describing their experience of the immediate post-war years.
+The book is sometimes referred to as his "memoirs".
+The book was reissued by Matthes & Seitz Berlin Verlag.